(Image credit: Sharalee Chwaliszewski)

 Blended editing combines elements of

-stylistic or line editing, which is done to clarify meaning, ensure stylistic coherence, improve paragraph- and sentence-level flow, and refine word choice; and
+• stylistic or line editing, which is done to clarify meaning, ensure stylistic coherence, improve paragraph- and sentence-level flow, and refine word choice; and/or

 I typically don’t proofread texts for individual clients, though I will do so for presses.
 For quality assurance reasons, it’s often best for proofreading to be done by someone who is not the author or editor, and who can look at a text with fresh eyes.
 If you are a scholar who needs proofreading services in addition to editing ones, I’ll be happy to refer you to colleagues who do that work.